pharath/pharath.github.io/_posts/2023-10-01-cheatsheet-coding.md

 ## Diagnostics

 - [definition in neovim doc](https://neovim.io/doc/user/diagnostic.html)
   - "Nvim provides a framework for displaying errors or warnings from external tools, otherwise known as **"diagnostics"**.
 These diagnostics can come from a variety of sources, such as **linters** or **LSP servers**.
-The diagnostic framework is an extension to existing error handling functionality such as the quickfix list."
+The diagnostic framework is an extension to existing error handling functionality such as the **quickfix list**."
+- <kbd>leader</kbd><kbd>e</kbd> (open floating diagnostic message, useful if you cannot read the inline message)

 ## Formatter